Home Insights Story Studio Work With Me Free Growth Plan

 Repeat Purchase Potential: The mathematics of D2C profitability depend on repeat purchases.
 Categories with natural replenishment cycles — skincare, supplements, pet food, cleaning products — have a structural advantage over one-time purchase categories like furniture or luggage.

-Average Order Value vs. Customer Acquisition Cost: If your AOV is below Rs 500, your blended CAC must be under Rs 150 for the unit economics to work at scale.
-Categories where AOV naturally exceeds Rs 1,500 — premium food, wellness devices, home improvement — provide more room for customer acquisition investment.
+Average Order Value vs. CAC: If your AOV is below Rs 500, your blended CAC must be under Rs 150 for the unit economics to work at scale.
+Categories where AOV naturally exceeds Rs 1,500 provide more room for customer acquisition investment.

 Chapter 2: Building Product-Market Fit in the Indian Context